trailofbits/cb-multios/cqe-challenges/KPRCA_00029/README.md

 Additionally, the low baudrate of the modem results in a significant amount of audio data as input and output.
 After the error-correcting, for about every 200 bits of input the attacker needs to generate 64 kbits of audio input.
 Even a small POV is still over 100 kBytes.

-The bug should be easy to patch because it is the canonical example of a buffer overflow: Unbounded cgc_memcpy into a stack buffer of fixed size.
+The bug should be easy to patch because it is the canonical example of a buffer overflow: Unbounded memcpy into a stack buffer of fixed size.
 Even without fuzzing or symbolic execution, static analysis should be able to find this bug.